chux0519/pegasocks/README_en.md

 ⚠️Note: If you encounter a situation where you can't start, please make sure that

-1. libevent and json-c are installed on your system (brew install libevent json-c)
+1. libevent and are installed on your system (brew install libevent)
 2. if there is a **configuration** file, the app bundle will detect `~/.config/.pegasrc`